garygra/verti_bench/README.md

 - `SWAE_gen.ipynb`: Researchers can utilize this model to generate millions of different terrain geometry as they wanted.
 - `preHeight-VertiBench.py`: Utilize single terrain patch to query mesh height and save as .npy following BMP coordinate before generating customed env's params.
 - `gen-VertiBench.py`: Generate and store params for rigid and deformable terrain commonly encountered in off-road environments with realistic physical properties under `envs/data/BenchMaps/sampled_maps/Configs/Custom`.
 To visualize the simulation results, change code to `run_simulation(render=True)`.
+- `postSemantic.py`: Generate semantic ground truth maps for each world.
+- `gather_trajectories.py`: Gather trajectories for each world.

 ### Ten Systems in Verti-Bench
 Run our provided ten mobility systems (no task has been used for training) in the 1000 Verti-Bench navigation tasks with prebuilt envs from YAML.